siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 U=u^2,\qquad V=v^2.
 $$

-If we consider the sum $U+V$, the usual answer is immediate:
+If we consider the sum $U+V$ and read only the visible square-values, the usual answer is immediate:

 $$
 U+V=u^2+v^2.